 Why choose the Concussion Program at Children’s Colorado?

-At Children’s Colorado, we see thousands of youth each year who have suffered a mild brain injury.
-Our Concussion Program services range from same-day or next-day medical consultation for concussions, to helping decide when athletes can return to play, to comprehensive evaluation and management after an injury.
+The Orthopedics Institute at Children’s Colorado is consistently ranked among the top 10 pediatric orthopedic programs in the nation by U.S. News & World Report.
+Thousands of children and teens are seen each year at Children’s Colorado after suffering a concussion or other types of mild traumatic brain injuries.
+Our Concussion Program services range from same-day or next-day medical consultation for recent concussions, to helping decide when athletes can return to play, to successfully returning students to academics and to comprehensive evaluation and management after an injury.

 About our experts and research

-The primary concussion team includes board-certified experts in Emergency Medicine, Sports Medicine, Rehabilitation and Neuropsychology.
-A wide range of additional specialists are readily available for consultation as needed, making Children’s Colorado an excellent choice for youth who have suffered a concussion.
+Our multidisciplinary team of board-certified pediatric experts in Emergency Medicine, Sports Medicine, Rehabilitation and Neuropsychology are joined by a full-time pediatric psychologist, athletic trainers, physical therapists, nursing and support staff with special training in concussion to offer a streamlined, yet comprehensive approach to concussion that tailors treatment to each individual patients needs.
+A wide range of additional specialists including neurology and neurosurgery are readily available for consultation as needed.
+This makes Children’s Colorado an excellent choice for youth who have suffered a concussion.

 Members of our team are also engaged in numerous research projects focused on understanding brain injury and how best to help children and teens recover.
 Their work has been published in multiple medical and neuropsychological books and journals.